Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 What is Dry Skin?

 Dry skin is a skin type—you naturally produce less oil (sebum).
-Without enough lipids, the barrier can feel thin and unprotected.
+Without enough lipids, the skin barrier can feel thin, fragile, and easily stressed.

 • Flaking, rough texture, a papery feel